Coding made fun and easy!

 Whilst it’s a known fact that learning to code will give children a huge advantage in their careers, the vast majority still believe that this subject area is “too difficult” and “more for boys”.

 Erase All Kittens was made in 2014, by an advertising creative, a developer, and an illustrator.
-The challenge was to come up with a new and exciting way to inspire children - especially girls - to code and create on the web.
+They set themselves a challenge to come up with a new and exciting way to inspire children - especially girls - to code and create on the web.